-Different scenarios and models used to predict sea level rise result in different estimates in the magnitude of sea level rise.
 Most shoreline damage from flooding will occur as a result of storm activity in combination with higher sea levels.
-The key factors that contribute to coastal flooding include high tides, storm surge, high waves, and high runoff rates from rivers and creeks.
+Key factors that will further exacerbate the impacts of sea level rise include high tides, storm surge, El Niño winter storms, storm waves, and high runoff rates from rivers and creeks.
+Much of the damage, as shown in Figure S-11, will occur east of US-101.